pchevallier/repository.pchevallier.plugins/README.md

-Kodi repository for Zomboided's plugins
+Kodi repository for pchevallier's plugins
 =======================================

-Add this repository to your Kodi install to download and update Zomboided plugins